Core i5-12400F Shows Strong Gaming Performance in New Benchmarks

-Thanks to Comptoir Hardware, we have our first look at performance benchmarks for Intel's Core i5-12400F 6-core, 6-threaded processor.
-Comptior Hardware managed to grab an engineering sample of the Core i5-12600K and run it through a suite of gaming and synthetic benchmarks.
-According to the review, gaming performance is neck and neck with Intel's previous Gen 11900K flagship CPU and Ryzen 7 5800X.
+Thanks to Comptoir Hardware, we have our first look at performance benchmarks for Intel's Core i5-12400F 6-core, 6-threaded processor which could potentially vie to become one of the best CPUs for gaming.
+Comptior Hardware managed to grab an engineering sample of the processor and run it through a suite of gaming and synthetic benchmarks.
+According to the review, gaming performance is neck and neck with Intel's previous-generation 11900K flagship CPU and Ryzen 7 5800X.

 The Core i5-12400F is one of Intel's most unique Alder Lake CPUs to date; it features six performance cores while disabling or deleting all efficiency cores.
 Comptior notes that its engineering sample appears to have the same die as the 12600K, 12700K, and 12900K.
 But to expect a new die on the official model that physically lacks efficiency cores.